Best light stands in 2022

 • No air cushioning

 In most situations, it’s helpful to have two lights—a key and a fill—which also means you will need two light stands.
 These budget light stands from Amazon Basics come bundled as a pair and cost a fraction compared to name brand stands.
 Plus they have a lightweight aluminum build and a decent max height of 6.7 feet.
-Unfortunately, they can only support 7lbs of and lack higher-end features like air cushioning.
+Unfortunately, they can only support 7lbs of weight and lack higher-end features like air cushioning.
 But their low-cost price makes them a steal if you are looking for something simple and are using smaller lights.
 We suspect that they won’t last quite as long as some of the other options in this guide, but they are a bargain.

 Things to consider before buying a light stand

 A light stand is an essential but often overlooked tool in your photography kit.
 On a professional set, they are used for a variety of reasons—holding lights, adding diffusion or flags, or even supporting backdrops.
 But amateurs can benefit from them as well.
-Having a few light stands when you shoot will help you get more creative with your lighting setups, do classic three-point lighting or even help create more flattering light when vlogging.
+Having a few light stands available when you shoot will help you get more creative with your lighting setups, do classic three-point lighting or even help create more flattering light when vlogging.

 Types of light stands